Restless Chipotle

 • Remove the casserole from the freezer and place it in the refrigerator to thaw overnight.

-• When ready to fix dinner just bake as directed.
+• When ready to fix dinner just bake as directed in the recipe instructions.

 Notes